jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ##### About

-Another "`prettier`, but faster" formatter, with better support for non-JavaScript filetypes.
+- Another "`prettier`, but faster" formatter, with better support for non-JavaScript filetypes.

+- Does not support `textDocument/rangeFormatting`.

 ##### Usage